nulta/mua/README.md

-# Mua - Mostly Sweet Lua
+# Mua - Mellow Lua

-Mua is a sweet and type-safe dialect to Lua.
-It is compiled to native Lua 5.1.
+Mua is a sweet, type-safe dialect to Lua.
+It's transpiled to native Lua 5.1.

-Currently working in process!
+`-- Working in progress`